nunomourinho/forensicVmAutopsyUserManual/docs/user/add_datasource.rst

       \FloatBarrier

-5) **Select Data Source Type as "Disk Image or VM File"**
+5) **Select :term:`Data Source` Type as ":term:`Disk Image or VM File`"**

    Choose the type of data source you're incorporating.
-For this procedure, select "Disk Image or VM File", which allows Autopsy to process VM images and disk snapshots.
+For this procedure, select ":term:`Disk Image or VM File`", which allows Autopsy to process VM images and disk snapshots.

    .. raw:: latex